winton/stasis/README.md

 Layouts
 -------

-Create a `layout.html.haml` file:
+Create a `layout.html.haml` template:

     %html
       %body= yield

-Set the default layout:
+In your controller, set the default layout:

     layout 'layout.html.haml'

-Set the layout for a particular file:
+Set the layout for a particular template:

     layout 'index.html.haml' => 'layout.html.haml'